-Penal Code 496 PC is the statute in California that defines the crime of receiving stolen property.
-This offense entails buying, receiving, concealing or selling any property that the person knows to be stolen.
-Prosecutors may file the charge as a misdemeanor or a felony and the maximum sentence is up to 3 years in jail.
+Penal Code § 496 PC defines the crime of receiving stolen property as buying, receiving, concealing, selling or withholding any property that you know to have been obtained through theft or extortion.
+The offense can be charged as a misdemeanor or a felony and is punishable by up to 3 years in jail.

 - helping a friend hide jewelry that was stolen from a store.